danielfett/draft-dpop/main.md

-When a token request is received, the authorization server computes the JWK thumbprint of the proof-of-possession public key in the DPoP proof and verifies that it matches the code challenge.
+When a token request is received, the authorization server computes the JWK thumbprint of the proof-of-possession public key in the DPoP proof and verifies that it matches the `dpop_jkt` parameter value in the authorization request.
 If they do not match, it MUST reject the request.

 An example authorization request using the `dpop_jkt` authorization request parameter is: